 The National Park Service and the U.S. Citizenship and Immigration Services have an official partnership that encourages both agencies to co-host naturalization ceremonies in these special places set aside for public enjoyment and historical commemoration.

 In 2013, more than 30 national parks held ceremonies for nearly 1,000 new Americans.
 Celebration sites included presidential homes, Federal Hall, the St. Louis Arch, and Point Reyes National Seashore.

-See the list below for ceremonies taking place in 2014.
-We'll add new events as we learn of them.
+See the list below for ceremonies that took place in 2014.

 For more information about the naturalization process, go to U.S. Citizenship and Immigration Services.